iamadeyemi/sleep-disorder-analysis/README.md

 ## 🤝 How to Contribute

-We welcome contributions from the community!
+I welcome contributions from the community!
 Whether you're interested in adding new features, improving existing ones, or fixing bugs, your help is appreciated.
 Here's how you can get started:

 1. **Fork the Repository**: Click the 'Fork' button to create your own copy of the repository.
 2. **Clone the Repository**: Clone your forked repository to your local machine.